apache/hudi/website/docs/metadata_indexing.md

 to `column_stats` index for data skipping, are part of the metadata table.
 A fundamental tradeoff in any data system that supports indices is to balance the write throughput with index updates.
 A brute-force way is to lock out the writes while indexing.
 Hudi supports index creation using SQL, Datasource as well as async indexing.
 However, very large tables can take hours to index.
-This is where Hudi's novel asynchronous metadata indexing comes into play.
+This is where Hudi's novel concurrent indexing comes into play.

-## Asynchronous Metadata Indexing
+## Concurrent Indexing

 Indexes in Hudi are created in two phases and uses a mix of optimistic concurrency control and log-based concurrency control models.
 The two phase approach ensures that the other writers are unblocked.